US-backed Syria force announces final push against IS

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-QAMISHLI, Syria: The US-backed Syrian Democratic Forces said on Saturday it had begun the "final battle" to oust the Islamic State group from the last scrap of territory it holds in eastern Syria.
+QAMISHLI, SYRIA: The US-backed Syrian Democratic Forces said Saturday it had begun the “final battle” to oust the Islamic State group from the last scrap of territory it holds in eastern Syria.

 Backed by air strikes by the US-led coalition against IS, the Kurdish-Arab alliance has in recent months cornered the jihadists in a final patch of territory in the eastern province of Deir Ezzor.

-After a pause of more than a week to allow civilians to flee, the SDF said on Saturday it had resumed the fight to seize the last four-square-kilometre patch from the Jihadists.
+After a pause of more than a week to allow civilians to flee, the SDF said Saturday it had resumed the fight to seize the last four-square-kilometre (one-square-mile) patch from the jihadists.

 “The SDF have launched the final battle to crush IS... in the village of Baghouz,” the SDF said in a statement.